-- i.
-A serious medical condition resulting in inability to participate in program requirements. - ii.
-Serious mental health condition resulting in inability to participate in program requirements. - iii.
-Death. - iv.
-Choice to voluntarily withdraw from the program prior to completion of a plea and signing of the Veterans' Treatment Court Participation Agreement. - v.
-Other factors that may keep the participant from meeting the requirements for successful completion.
+- (d) Choice to voluntarily withdraw from the program prior to completion of a plea and signing of the Veterans' Treatment Court Participation Agreement. - (e) Other factors that may keep the participant from meeting the requirements for successful completion.

-(b) Result of Neutral Discharge
+(2) Result of Neutral Discharge:

-Defendant is returned to the regular criminal docket of the Veterans' Treatment Court Judge for regular case processing.

-- ii.
-Defendant shall have the right to request new representation other than the representation of the assigned Veterans' Treatment Court Defense Attorney. - iii.
-Admission of a defendant with a prior neutral discharge from the Veterans' Treatment Court Docket will be considered by the Treatment Team and the Veterans' Treatment Court Judge.
+- (a) Defendant is returned to the regular criminal docket of the Veterans' Treatment Court Judge for regular case processing. - (b) Defendant shall have the right to request new representation other than the representation of the assigned Veterans' Treatment Court Defense Attorney. - (c) Admission of a defendant with prior neutral discharge from the Veterans' Treatment Court Docket will be considered by the Treatment Team and the Veterans' Treatment Court Judge.
 Discretion to admit a defendant with a prior neutral discharge is within the discretion of the assigned Veterans' Treatment Court Judge.